carlosho17/alastria-besu/README.md

 ## WHAT IS DOES

-The playbook will install via apt a series of packages, among them openjdk
+* The playbook will install via apt a series of packages, among them openjdk.
+* It fetches the Besu tarball from Pegasys, and installs everything under /data
+* It stores older besu tarballs, so you can change the symlink to bin and lib to quickly switch to older versions or upgrade to a new one